 The Board comprises Directors who have diverse qualifications and backgrounds in areas such as banking, finance, business and law.
 The independent non-executive Directors have exposure to the industry in which the Group operates.
-Given the present scope and nature of the Company's operations, the Board considers its current size and profile of its members, whose core competencies, qualifications, skills and experience are diverse, extensive and complementary, to be appropriate.
+Given the present scope and nature of the Company's operations, the Board considers its current size and profile of its members, whose core competencies, qualifications, skills, knowledge, experience and other aspects such as gender and age, are diverse, extensive and complementary, to be appropriate.
 The NC will review and make recommendations to the Board to revise the Board Diversity Policy from time to time to ensure effectiveness and relevance of the policy.